 Related books I enjoyed:

-- Unbroken - Laura Hillenbrand: Gave me much better insight into the Pacific Theatre of World War II and Louie’s determination was genuinely inspiring.
-As with most things, this book was better than the 2014 movie directed by Angelina Jolie.
+- Unbroken - Laura Hillenbrand: Gave me much better insight into the Pacific Theatre of World War II and Louie’s determination was moving.
+As with most screen adaptions, this book was better than the 2014 movie directed by Angelina Jolie.

 The Meaning of Marriage - Tim Keller

 Though I’m many years away from ever exchanging rings, Tim’s book speaks wisdom to single, unmarried, and married couples.
 I found his strong use of data from research studies paired with Biblical references a better approach than most relationship books that just pull from the author’s personal experience and secular anecdotes.
 My favourite two pieces of data paraphrased were: